Cryptosporidium in Dogs

 can pass the stomach's defenses to become active in the small intestine.

-as well as exposure to extreme temperatures (32° F and below or 149° F and above) will decrease the number of Crypto oocysts on hard surfaces.
+, as well as exposure to extreme temperatures (32° F and below or 149° F and above), will decrease the number of Crypto oocysts on hard surfaces.
 It is nearly impossible to remove Crypto from the yard as most exposure comes from feces piles.
 Removal of the feces piles and extreme cold weather should decrease the risk.

-If you need help call us at 1-800-786-4751
+If you need help, call us at 1-800-786-4751.

-The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
+The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical